-To take a module as an unusual option you must first obtain permission from the module leader (or delivering department) and your personal tutor.
+To take a module as an unusual option you must first check the Restrictions on unusual options do not forbid the option.
+You must then obtain permission from the module leader (or delivering department) and then your personal tutor.
+You must email the module leader to obtain permission.
+Then include in your email to your personal tutor the following information.

-You should email the module leader and your personal tutor and include; 1.
-A request for email confirmation of permission to take the module as an unusual option 2.
-Your course and year of study 3.
-Your reasons for wanting to take the module 4.
-A copy of the Rules for Unusual Options for Courses within the Faculty of Science
+- 1. A request for email confirmation of permission to take the module as an unusual option. - 2.
+Your course and year of study. - 3.
+Your reasons for wanting to take the module.